Olokoburnfire/Capstone_Project/README.md

-## …or create a new repository on the command line
+## create a new repository on the command line
 echo "# Capstone_Project" >> README.md
 git init
 git add README.md